mozilla/pontoon/docs/dev/install-docker.rst

    This will ask you to create a superuser, and then will update your Firefox account settings.

 At that point, you're good to go.
-Access the webapp via this URL: http://localhost:8000/
+Access the webapp via this URL: http://localhost:8000/ or the custom SITE_URL.

 Database
 --------